 Solution #17.
 Update Mouse

 To enhance the performance and also resolve various issues, manufacturers often releases firmware updates.
 So check the Firewire updates in case you’re using a third-party trackpad/mouse.
 If you don’t know, then you can contact the manufacturer.
-Recommend keeping on charge (Charged enough) during the update process.
+I recommend keeping on charge (Charged enough) during the update process.

 Solution #18.
 Update iOS Version